 QuickBooks is a simple, user friendly program designed specifically for non accountants.
 Like most software you do have to have an understanding of what you are doing.
 If you plan to use QuickBooks, you should definitely invest some time in their training resources.
 This can also help you take advantage of some their more advanced functionality.

 QuickBooks allows you to set security levels and user permissions.
 It is however a little too easy to delete transactions and manipulate data compared with more sophisticated accounting software.
 If you do have QuickBooks it is important to be aware of these potentials and ensure that you have good controls, if someone else is using the system.

 Having used QuickBooks extensively, I am often quite impressed with its functionality.
 It continues to improve every year, and has some great features and flexibility that more sophisticated accounting software is often lacking.
 And while it is not for everyone, it is definitely worth taking advantage of their free trial to evaluate its effectiveness for your business.

 Ronika Khanna is Montreal accountant who helps small businesses with their tax, accounting and financial needs.
 She has helped many small business owners set up, organize and maintain their Quickbooks Desktop and Quickbooks Online Accounting Software.
-Don't hesitate to contact her if you need help with Quickbooks or are interested in setting a new accounting software.
+Don't hesitate to contact her if you need help with your Quickbooks software or are interested in setting up a new desktop or cloud based software.